 Climbing into the Foothills

-Much of the Byway parallels the Santiam Wagon Road.
-Unlike most routes across the Cascades, this road was built to lead settlers away from the Willamette Valley to pasture lands in central Oregon, and to gold mines in eastern Oregon and Idaho.
-The wagon route was part of the first transcontinental auto race in 1905, when two cars left New York City for Portland, Oregon (the winner made it in 40 days!).
-Parts of the wagon road are open to pre-1940 vintage vehicles looking to relive a slower pace of travel.
+From Cascadia, the byway winds uphill, generally following the route of the Historic Santiam Wagon Road.
+Unlike most routes across the Cascades that drew pioneers west, this road was built to lead settlers east from the Willamette Valley to pastureland in Central Oregon and to gold mines in Eastern Oregon and Idaho.
+The wagon route also was part of the first transcontinental auto race in 1905, when two cars left New York City for Portland.
+The winner made it in 40 days!

 Is any of the information on this page incorrect?